httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Message signatures can be included within an HTTP message via the Signature-Input and Signature fields, both defined within this specification.
 When attached to a message, an HTTP message signature is identified by a label.
 This label MUST be unique within a given HTTP message and MUST be used in both the Signature-Input and Signature fields.
 The label is chosen by the signer, except where a specific label is dictated by protocol negotiations such as described in {{request-signature}}

 An HTTP message signature MUST use both fields and each field MUST contain the same labels.
+The Signature-Input and Signature Dictionaries are parallel data structures of each other, and the presence of any key in one field but not in the other is an error.
 The Signature-Input field identifies the covered components and parameters that describe how the signature was generated, while the Signature field contains the signature value.
-Each field contains labeled values and MAY contain multiple labeled values.
-The result of this constraint is that the Signature-Input and Signature Dictionaries are parallel data structures of each other.
-Any key found in one field but not in the other is an error.
+Each field MAY contain multiple labeled values.

 ## The Signature-Input HTTP Field {#signature-input-header}